 In the pursuit of the ideal smile, dentistry has long been guided by mathematical ratios and classical aesthetic principles.
 From the Golden Proportion to the Recurring Esthetic Dental (RED) Proportion, these frameworks have shaped how clinicians evaluate and design smiles.
-Yet, as dentistry evolves alongside greater understanding of facial diversity and cultural aesthetics, a new perspective is emerging — Hood Proportion — a concept that seeks to harmonize natural variation with modern restorative goals.
+Yet, as dentistry evolves alongside greater understanding of facial diversity and cultural aesthetics, a new perspective is emerging, Hood Proportion; a concept that seeks to harmonize natural variation with modern restorative goals.

 Moving Beyond the Golden Ratio